-6. The proprietor(s) of the restaurant being responsible to ensure that patrons are not loitering in front of adjoining residences.

-Reason: To protect the amenity of the surrounding neighbourhood.

-The proprietor(s) of the restaurant being responsible at all times to ensure the orderly dispersal of patrons from the premises.

-Reason: To protect the amenity of the surrounding neighbourhood.

-Staff employed by the restaurant being responsible to ensure that patrons of the restaurant do not loiter or linger in the surrounding area or cause nuisance or annoyance to the neighbourhood.

-Reason: To protect the amenity of the residential area.

-9. Signs being appropriately located within the restaurant advising patrons of the nearby residences and seeking quiet and orderly ingress and egress from the premises and the proprietors of the restaurant ensuring that staff give appropriate directions to and take reasonable steps to control noisy or offensive behaviour of patrons entering or leaving the hotel.

-Reason: To ensure the quiet and orderly ingress and egress of patrons of the restaurant and to protect the amenity of the surrounding residential neighbourhood.

-A separate application being submitted to, and approved by, Council prior to the erection of any advertisements or advertising structures.

-Reason: To ensure the compliance of any advertisements or advertising structures with the requirements of Part 2.12 of Marrickville Development Control Plan 2011 - Signs and Advertising Structures.

-11. No injury being caused to the amenity of the neighbourhood by the emission of noise, smoke, smell, vibration, gases, vapours, odours, dust, particular matter, or other impurities which are a nuisance or injurious or dangerous or prejudicial to health, the exposure to view of any unsightly matter or otherwise.

-Reason: To ensure the operation of the premises does not affect the amenity of the neighbourhood.

-12. No signs or goods to be displayed for sale or stored on the footpath in front of the premises at any time without the prior approval of Council.

-Reason: To prevent the public footpath from being obstructed.

-13. The proprietors of the restaurant being responsible for conducting litter patrols within a 50 metre vicinity of the site at least once a day, with the minimum being at the end of trading.

-Reason: To ensure the premises does not interfere with the amenity of surrounding residential development.

-14. (i) The hours of operation of the site being restricted in the following manner for each use:

-Urban Farm:

-Mondays to Fridays: 7:00am to 3:00pm Weekends and Public Holidays: 10:00am to 3:00pm

-Restaurant:

-(including Public Holidays): 7:00am to 10:00pm

-Caravan café:

-(including Public Holidays) 7:00am to 10:00pm

-Community Room:

-Mondays to Sundays: 6:00am to 10:00pm
+- The proprietor(s) of the restaurant being responsible to ensure that patrons are not loitering in front of adjoining residences.
+Reason: To protect the amenity of the surrounding neighbourhood. - The proprietor(s) of the restaurant being responsible at all times to ensure the orderly dispersal of patrons from the premises.
+Reason: To protect the amenity of the surrounding neighbourhood. - Staff employed by the restaurant being responsible to ensure that patrons of the restaurant do not loiter or linger in the surrounding area or cause nuisance or annoyance to the neighbourhood.
+Reason: To protect the amenity of the residential area. - 9.
+Signs being appropriately located within the restaurant advising patrons of the nearby residences and seeking quiet and orderly ingress and egress from the premises and the reasonabl staff give appropriate directions to and take ive behaviour of patrons entering or leaving the hotel.
+Reason : erly ingress and egress of patrons of the e amenity of the surrounding residential 10. vertisements or advertising struct To ensure the compliance of a ny advertisements or advertising structures 12 of Marrickville Development Control Plan 11. smoke, si impurities mell, vibration, gases, vapours, which are a nuisance or injuriou to view of any unsightly matter or ne neighbourhood by the emission of noise, odours, dust, particular matter, or other is or dangerous or prejudicial to health, the otherwise. premises does not affect the amenity of the 12. or goods to be displayed for sa at any time without the prior appr To prevent the public footpath f 13. vicinity of the site at least once a ponsible for conducting litter patrols within a a day, with the minimum being at the end of not interfere with the amenity of surrounding 14. use: ng restricted in the following manner for each Mon Wee idays to Fridays: kends and Public Holidays: taurant: 7:00am to 3:00pm 10:00am to 3:00pm Mon (incl Cara idays to Sundays: uding Public Holidays): avan café: idays to Sundays: 7:00am to 10:00pm